THIS ARTICLE INCLUDES A FREE PRINTABLE

 3 STEPS TO MAKE THE MOST OF THIS GUIDE

 - Prepare.
 Some easy planning can do wonders to create a relaxed atmosphere.
 Be sure you have the recommended resources (next page) before you begin.
 Though not required, they are designed to make this process much easier for you and more fun for kids.

 - Set aside time.
 A dedicated time for the suggested activities will allow children to not feel rushed.
 Just a few minutes a day can make a big difference.

 - Spark their curiosity.
 When you show excitement about learning this new concept, children will be curious and will want to know why.

 WHAT TO DO AFTER THIS GUIDE

-Growth mindset is a lifelong journey and this guide is designed to get you started.
-When you complete this 4-week program, continue implementing what you learned in weeks three and four.
+Growth mindset is a lifelong journey and this guide is designed to help you begin.
+When you complete this 4-week program, continue implementing everything you learned in weeks three and four.
 In addition, your child or students can keep working on their Big Life Journal, listening to the Big Life Kids podcast, and using our Friday free printables.

 WEEK ONE: INTRODUCE IT